2mol/loser-hack/README.md

-announcing
+<sub>_announcing_</sub>

 # Loser-Hack

-Friday, September 15 to Sunday, September 17, 2017
+<sub>when?
+Friday, September 15 to Sunday, September 17, 2017</sub>

-Juri's Living Room near Haldenegg
+<sub>where?
+Juri's Living Room near Haldenegg</sub>

 ## why/what?

 Did Hack Zurich (just like your parents) not want you?

-- because you didn't notice that you had to send your CV, a handwritten motivational letter and ETH-inspired erotic fanfiction?
+- because you didn't notice that you had to send your CV, a handwritten motivational letter, and erotic fanfiction featuring the the all-male cast of the Jury in a sensual yet tasteful tropical island setting? (mentioned on the registration page, go look it up)
 - because the only language choices were Java and PHP (list recited purely from memory)
 - because you're not an "idea person"
 - because you don't blockchain, and machine learning is soo 2015

+In short:

 - because you're just **not very cool**

-In short: You're just a total LOSER.
-But wait, now there's a solution!
+You're just a total LOSER.
+And now your feelings are hurt.

+But **wait**, now there's a solution!
 Get together with other losers in a completely uncompetitive environment where EVERYBODY WINS A PRICE.

 ## features